Aikiro42/Project-45/docs/branch-changelogs/direct-pushes.md

 # New
-- Added distinct chamber indicator sprites for ballistic and energy weapons (experimental is WIP)
+- Added distinct chamber indicator sprites for ballistic, energy and experimental weapons
 - Added the Pyroclast, a weapon that deals substantial fire damage but explodes and jams when you overcharge it.
 - Added the Bullet Cutter, a barrel mod for ballistic weapons that increases multishot.
 Incompatible with ballistic shotguns and other certain ballistic weapons.